Davidmycodeguy/useFormHook/README.md

 How I believe forms should work AS A UX perspective.

 Premise 1.
 Make the user feel at ease
-Dont Interrupt the  user with  show  error to the user until he completed his entry. it Slows down user makes him feel attcked.
+Please Don't Interrupt the user with show error to the user until he completed his entry.
+It Slows down the user and might make them feel attacked.

 The form field Error message should be displayed after clicks out of the input (on blur).
-AOne annonce is that with this user might think  everything is right but clicks out then he says error.
-This slow feed back might upset the user so we have to add one more thing called debounce.
-When the user stops typing for 3 seconds (debounce)  then we can .
+Another annoyance is that with this user might think everything is right but clicks out; then he says error.
+This slow feedback might upset the user, so we have to add one more thing called debounce.
+When the user stops typing for 3 seconds (debounce), then we can.

-Also Techniclay keep in mind that
+Also, Technically keep in mind that.
 A form can be invalid and not show errors.
-For exsaample intal start postion doesnt have anything filled out.
-Its not valid but we dont want show errors on default state.
+For example, the initial start position doesn't have anything filled out.
+It's not valid, but we don't want to show the mistakes on the default state.
 Form field validity should be tested on every change and blur.

 Premise 2.
-Make it imposible to get wrong.
+Make it impossible to get wrong.
 Disable Form until the form Feilds are valid, making it clear that there a mistake in the Form.